dsouzaalfred/dsouzaalfred.github.io/_posts/2020-10-04-js-array-methods.md

 ## findIndex  {#array-findIndex}
 The [`.fndIndex()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/findIndex "MDN .findIndex documentation") method takes a test function and returns the index of the first element that passes the test.

-This time you are at a buffet and want to with chocolate cake.
+This time you are at a buffet and want to eat chocolate cake.
 So you ask one of the waiters to point you in the direction of chocolate cake.

 So the dishes are our elements inside an array. `.findIndex()` is the waiter who takes in what you want and points you to the location where it is.